Reliability Assessment and Safety Arguments for Machine Learning Components in System Assurance: Case Studies

 \subsection{Reliability Modelling of the AUV's Classification Function}

 Details of the Yolo3 model trained in this case study is presented in Table \ref{tab_yolov3_performance}, \ref{sec_app_B}.
 We adopt the practical solutions discussed in Section \ref{sec_ram_gen_to_hd_ds} to deal with the high dimensionality of the collected operational dataset (256*256*3) by first training a VAE model and compressing the dataset into a new space with a much lower dimensionality of 8.
-While training details of the VAE model are summarised in Table \ref{tab_VAE_performance}, four sets of examples are shown in Figure \ref{fig_vae_examples}, from which we can see that the reconstructed images are preserving the essential features of the objects (while blurring the less important background).
+While training details of the VAE model are summarised in Table \ref{tab_VAE_performance}, four sets of examples are shown in Fig. \ref{fig_vae_examples}, from which we can see that the reconstructed images are preserving the essential features of the objects (while blurring the less important background).
 We then choose a norm ball radius $\epsilon=0.06$ according to the $r$-separation distance\footnote{Because more than one object may appear in a single image, the label of the ``dominating'' object (e.g., the object with the largest bounding box and/or with higher priority) can be used in the calculation of $r$.
 For simplicity, we first preprocess the dataset by filtering out images with multiple labels, and then determine the $\epsilon$ based on an estimated $r$.} and invoke the \gls{KDE} and robustness estimator \cite{webb_statistical_2019} for $k$ randomly selected norm balls.
 Individual estimates of the $k$ norm balls are then fed into the estimator for weighted average, Eqn.s~\eqref{eq_weighted_avg_est_mean} and \eqref{eq_weighted_avg_est_var}.
 For comparison, we also calculate the ACU by assuming equal weights (i.e., a flat OP) in Eqn.s~\eqref{eq_weighted_avg_est_mean} and \eqref{eq_weighted_avg_est_var}.
-Finally, the reliability claims on \textit{pmi} and ACU are plotted as functions of $k$ in Figure \ref{fig_pmi_acu_auv}.
+Finally, the reliability claims on \textit{pmi} and ACU are plotted as functions of $k$ in Fig. \ref{fig_pmi_acu_auv}.
 Interpretation of the results is similar as before for CIFAR10, where the OP is also relatively flat.
+From the comparison results, it can be seen that the adversarial train can effectively improve the robustness of DL models and be captured by our RAM method.